Bill Bennett – a “Sick Fuck” ??

 “When I finished the script and started to think about who was out there and who could do it, I did think of [Burt].
 Only because he has the charm and he has the menace and he is able to alternate between the two so effortlessly.
 You look at Boogie Nights and he is one scary character in that movie.”

 I pointed out that he seemed like one of the more likeable characters in Boogie Nights.
 “Oh yeah, but underneath there was this darkness, and that was really what I was looking for.
 That ability to be so disarming on one level.
 The other thing about Burt is that as a person he has been through a lot.
 He has really been through the mill.
 Any actor, particularly in an improvised film, brings their life experiences to it, so they can draw on stuff.
 I was reading a review of Van Morrison’s latest record, and the reviewer was saying that his voice now has an age that allows it evoke so much.
 You look at someone like R L Burnside who is in [Tempted] – same thing.
 They bring all the pain, all of the hurt and all of the disappointments from life, and they bring it to a roll.”
-It may be of interest that a comment I found on the Internet had the viewer confused as to whether Burt’s role was “the good guy or the bad guy”.
+It is of interest that a comment I found on the Internet had the writer confused as to whether Burt’s role was “the good guy or the bad guy”.

 Five of Bill Bennett’s films have been improvised.
-This is where an actor gets to know character so that when it comes to performing a scene the choices cease to be arbitrary.
+This is where an actor gets to know character so intimately that when it comes to performing a scene the choices cease to be arbitrary.
 With both Kiss or Kill(1997) and Tempted Bill wrote an outline of only about 60 pages.
 The outline only contained a scene-by-scene breakdown and some suggested dialogue.
 Rehearsal was a very intensive process of character work and script work, but not involving acting out scenes or talking about dialogue.
 This does seem to be a demanding method.
 In any given scene there are a myriad of choices available.
 The actor must reduce down the number of choices available to the character, just as in real life the actions that people may choose are reduced based on life experiences, upbringing, relationship with whoever we are interacting with and what may have happened yesterday or three hours ago, etcetera.

-The sort of enveloping yourself in a character is not uncommon with committed actors (famously Sean Penn made everyone on the set of Fast Time At Ridgemont High only refer to him as his character, Spicoli), but Bill Bennett actually uses a lot of non-actors for rolls in his films, like the police and some construction workers in Tempted.
+The sort of enveloping yourself in a character is not uncommon with “method” actors (famously Sean Penn made everyone on the set of Fast Time At Ridgemont High only refer to him as his character, Spicoli), but Bill Bennett actually uses a lot of non-actors for rolls in his films, like the police and some construction workers in Tempted.
 “It comes down to the way a persons mind works, when I cast someone I am looking for they way they think.”

 “What we normally do with casting is send [the actor] a script, and if they respond to it, we sit down and talk to them.”
 To get an insight into the actors mind Bill asks the person what their favourite colour is, at which point Bill demonstrated this technique by asking a series of questions, each responding to the answer of the previous one and all based on why choices are made.
 The real aim in the casting is to see if the actor can preform what would be the most difficult aspect of the character, the “bottleneck”.
-That is identifying the once action of a character that only one person out of a dozen possible actors, could do, like break out into a fit of rage.
+That is identifying the one action of a character that only one person out of a dozen possible actors, could do, like break out into a fit of rage.
 “So what I do when I am casting is I look at every character and I try and find that bottleneck, that one thing.
 There will be one thing that that person has to be able to do, whether it is something physical like be able to play the piano or whether we discover that they are gay, so there has to be a slight element of the effeminate, all of which differentiate that person from any other person for the roll.”

 Allowing so much freedom to an actor creates the problem of an actor feeling that they know the character better than the writer/director, “this is one of the inherent problems with working this way, and it is something that I call ‘The disease of proprietary ownership’.
 By that I mean that because this process is so empowering the actors can get to a point where they think they are running the circus, and that happens in every film.
 In every rehearsal I go into it saying ‘this is going to happen’, you are going to think that you know your character so well, like the character of Lily [in Tempted] going ‘my character wouldn’t kill my husband’.
 I’ve got to be aware of it, and I’ve got to have the strength and the courage to control it.”